idia640/presentations/week07/PITCHME.md

 *How would you relate Damasio's theory of emotion to Kahneman's dual processing theory?*

+Note:

+Would you imagine that emotion plays a larger role in System 1 decisions or System 2 decisions?

 ---

 ## Objectives

-- Understand how emotional processing interacts with cognition and behavior.
+- Understand the role of emotion in behavior.
 - Understand why user motivations and values are so important to UX.

 Note:

-Why are we reading Damasio, especially when **Decarte's Error** is more than 20 years old?

 By-and-large, Damasio's observations and studies referenced in the first part of the book are still important toward our understanding of human emotion today.
-Chapter seven still largely describes a predominant paradigm of emotional processing today.
 Damasio's work stems directly from two “fathers of affective neuroscience” - Darwin and James.

 Darwin noted that animal emotions were similar to human and that there appears to be a set of basic emotions across species and cultures (anger, fear, surprise, sadness)

 William James, some 10 years later, proposed that emotions are the experience of bodily changes.
 Carl Lange had the same theory and thus the James-Lange theory became the predominant theory of emotion.

-This remains the most influential theory of emotion, though today affective neuroscientists have added a feedback mechanism.
+This remains the most influential theory of emotion, though today affective neuroscientists have proposed a feedback mechanism.

 Descartes error:  Emotion is a part of reason.
 Human reason depends on several brain systems working in concert.
-This book focuses on the role of emotion in decision-making.
+In Descartes Error, Damasio focuses on the role of emotion in decision-making.
 - There is a distinction between emotions & feeling.
 Feelings are direct perceptions of the body.
 The essence of feeling is a continually updated image of the structure and state of the body.
 - Cognition is embodied.
 The brain functions by mapping the body.
 Body represented in the brain is inextricably tied neural processes we experience in the mind.
 We must take into account the organism and environment.

-Damasio’s is not the only theory for emotion, but his position is captures some fundamental concepts of value.
+Damasio’s is not the only theory for emotion.
 There is some criticism that his idea of mental states consistent of bodily awareness.
 [Embodied cognition.]
-Yet this idea seems to resonate in both cognitive linguistics and Kahneman’s dual processing.
+Yet this idea seems to resonate with Kahneman’s interpretation of 'dual process' theory - that there are two systems for thinking: unconscious (system 1 - fast and automatic) with strong emotional bonds as a part of reasoning and conscious (system 2 - slower, more effortful and affected by conscious judgments and attitudes).

+System 1 plays a strong role in habit formation and we'll talk about that shortly.

 The limbic system still dominates as our view of “the emotional brain”, though we understand better that it also participates in other functions such as memory.